MicrosoftDocs/learn/learn-pr/reactors/blockchain-learning-solidity/includes/4-value-types.md

 ## Enums

-Enums allow you to create a user-defined type in Solidity.
+In Solidity, you can use enums to create a user-defined type in Solidity.
 It's called user-defined because the person creating the contract decides what values to include.
-Enums can be used to present a number of selectable choices, one of which is required.
+Enums can be used to present many selectable choices, one of which is required.

 An **enum** could be used, for example, to present different statuses for an item.
 You can think of enums as representing multiple-choice answers where all the values are pre-defined, and you have to select one.
 Enums can be declared in contract or library definitions.